cyberbear0x1/cyberbear0x1.github.io/_posts/2021-08-28-abcctf-web-challenges.md

 ![Challenge-Login-Page](/assets/abcctf/web/Screenshot_2021-08-29_14-52-37.png)

-Naturally, seeing a login page in a CTF, three things came to mind SQL Injection, Bruteforcing for default credentials and  IDOR(Insecure Direct Object Reference).
+Naturally, seeing a login page in a CTF, three things came to mind at first SQL Injection, Bruteforcing for default credentials and IDOR(Insecure Direct Object Reference) vulnerabilities.

 But Firstly before delving into all the good stuff, I needed to gather surface level knowlege on what this website runs on.
 To do this I use the [Whatweb tool](https://installlion.com/kali/kali/main/w/whatweb/install/index.html) preinstalled in Kali Linux.